 In the pages of this guide find information about, and links to, important resources relevant to the subject.

-Use the tabs across the top to navigate around the guide.
+Use the tabs on the left to navigate around the pages of the guide.

 If you need help, don't forget to check out the tutorials.
 You can also ask at the Service Desk in the library, or email me to ask a question.